 Frequently asked questions

-Applications are assessed as they arrive but are not ranked until after the application deadline and all qualified applications have been evaluated.
+Applications are assessed as they arrive.
 The application deadlines are:

-• B.S. in Nursing—College Place entry: April 15th for the fall term that begins in late September on the College Place campus.
+• B.S. in Nursing—College Place entry, currently enrolled freshmen: April 15 for the fall term that begins in late September on the College Place campus.

-• B.S. in Nursing—Portland entry: March 1, 2024, for the summer term that begins in June on the Portland campus.
-Earliest consideration begins for complete applications by February 1, 2024.
+• B.S. in Nursing—Portland entry: April 1 for the summer term that begins in June on the Portland campus.
+For earliest consideration, complete application by February 1.

 The Portland summer entry option offers an accelerated start in the nursing program.
 Students complete the bachelor's degree in 7 quarters, including the initial summer quarter intensive.
 The College Place entry option is 9 quarters long.
 Find a sample College Place course schedule here and find a sample Portland course schedule here.